awong234/CT_sim/readme.md

 Once you've installed the SPIM package and all the other requisite packages, you will need **only** to execute the contents in `RUNSCRIPT.R`.

 To do so, open the file in R and just hit the source button up top.
-You can also run the document interactively, but I'd prefer you source it the first few times.
+You can also run the document interactively, but I'd prefer you source it, so that there are no mistakes selecting lines.

 ![](https://github.com/awong234/CT_sim/blob/master/assets/sourceButton.png)